Why We Recommend Dog and Cat Surgery in White Bear Lake

 Accommodating your pet's health needs and improving their quality of life are our primary goals with surgery.
 If you have questions that need answering or concerns that need to be addressed, one of our veterinarians will be glad to give you the information you need.

-Our diverse range of pet surgery services allow our veterinary team to provide for virtually every kind of patient.
+Our diverse range of dog and cat surgery services allow our veterinary team to provide for virtually every kind of patient.
 These include:

 General & Soft Tissue